nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/nRF54H20_migration_2.7/migration_guide_2.6.99-cs2_to_2_7_environment.rst

 The current nRF54H20 DK is delivered with its lifecycle state (LCS) set to ``EMPTY``.
 To correctly operate, its lifecycle state must be transitioned to Root of Trust (``RoT``) through the bring-up steps.
-To be compatible with |NCS| v2.7.0, the SDFW and SCFW firmware bundle programmed on the nRF54H20 DK during through the bring-up steps must be v0.5.0.
+To be compatible with |NCS| v2.7.0, the nRF54H20 SoC binaries programmed on the nRF54H20 DK during through the bring-up steps must be v0.5.0.

 .. note::
    The forward transition to LCS ``RoT`` is permanent.